truenas/middleware/docs/userguide/index.rst

 Control Services
 ----------------

-Services → Control Services, shown in Figure 11.1a, allows you to quickly determine which services are currently running, to start and stop services, and to configure services.
+:menuselection:`Services --> Control Services`, shown in Figure 11.1a, allows you to quickly determine which services are currently running, to start and stop services, and to configure services.
 By default, all services (except for the S.M.A.R.T. service) are off until you start them.

 **Figure 11.1a: Control Services**